(Ms. Avril Lubbe & Mr. David Anderson reviews of 7 days Honda GL160, ~1,300 km)

 Overall, the condition of the bikes was good and we had no issues.
 Unfortunately for us, we had a minor bump with a local motorbike (nothing serious, and in fact we didn’t even come off the bike).
 This resulted in a bust wheel.
 Vuong, our guide, was quick to the rescue, getting the wheel patched up in a nearby village.
 That night, he was able to swap our bike with a support bike that another group had in the back of a truck.

 Equipment wise, we rented helmets, elbow and knee pads, and a waterproof jacket from Offroad Vietnam.
 The velcro on the elbow and knee pads was a bit used and sometimes we struggled to get them to stay in place, but overall they did the job.

 Considering there were just my partner and me in the group, I felt they really catered for any dietary requirements.
 I am vegetarian and Vuong ensured I always had a decent meal.
-We particularly enjoyed breakfasts of pancakes and also the banana fritters.
-Being vegetarian, I had a lot of fish, seafood, nuts, rice and vegetables.
-There was any amount of meat you could hope for – pork, beef, chicken, duck and much more for the more daring.
+We particularly enjoyed the breakfasts of pancakes and also the banana fritters.
+Being vegetarian, I had a lot of fish, seafood, nuts, rice, and vegetables.
+There was any amount of meat you could hope for – pork, beef, chicken, duck, and much more for the more daring.
 It was a great way to experience what the locals eat, not touristy at all!